I am fascinated by Japanese Woodblock prints. It is amazing how the Japanese woodblock artists execute their art using this woodblock technique.

-To show their loyalty to the Shogun the feudal lord was required to spend one month in Ido or present-day Tokyo each year; they would leave their families in other parts of Japan.
-They will arrive in Tokyo with Samara and others which created a large community in Edo (Tokyo).
+To show their loyalty to the Shogun, the feudal lord was required to spend one month in Ido or present-day Tokyo each year; they would leave their families in other parts of Japan.
+They will arrive in Tokyo with Samara and others, creating a large Edo community (Tokyo).

-in order to ensure this large group was fully entertained, the Yoshiwara district of pleasure (red-light district) sprung up.
+To ensure this large group was thoroughly entertained, the Yoshiwara district of pleasure (red-light district) sprung up.
 Restaurants, tea houses, and brothels became a popular form of entertainment.
 Many courtesans and kabuki actors became the celebrities of this era.

 The Japanese woodblock artists also caught on to this new market and started to do woodblock prints of these early Japanese celebrities.
 In fact, many of these woodblock prints became so prominent that a woodblock print of your favorite celebrity would cost you the same as a bowl of noodle soup.